 6. Marketing strategy

 Marketing is a critical part of your law firm, and your business plan.
 It helps you understand how to make your firm stand out from others, how much you need to charge, and how you’ll get the word out and attract new clients.
+Learn more about how to get new clients for law firms.

 Consider including the following in your law firm marketing strategy: